gasparl/expapp/docs/TUTORIAL.md

 the ExpApp – but this is of course just a personal preference.)

 ## Basic Operational (JS) Structure

+Similarly to CSS, any major browser’ developer tools (Console) may be used to very conveniently inspect or modify JS variables too, at any point of the experiment.

 ### On Document Load
 JS functions can be set up via “listeners” to be executed when certain